Popular Sea of Cortez cruise ships Explore all cruise ships

 Bahia Magdalena - A picturesque bay, Bahia Magdalena is especially great for sightings of gray whales.

 Cabo Pulmo - A spectacular national marine park, Cabo Pulmo is one of the best places for diving on an adventure cruise in the Gulf of Mexico.
-Boasting the oldest coral reef of North America’s western coast, the biodiversity and underwater scenery is sure to impress.
+Boasting the oldest coral reef on North America’s western coast, the biodiversity and underwater scenery is sure to impress.

 Avid bird watchers will be pleased by the amount of feathered creatures in the area.
 Pelicans, doves, hawks, woodpeckers, gulls, wrens, swifts, mockingbirds, petrels, herons, hummingbirds, terns, egrets, vultures, and sparrows are just a few birds that you may see or hear on your expedition.
 Iguanas and other lizards scuttle across the land, and mammals include deer, coyotes, rabbits, and prairie dogs.